howtographql/howtographql/content/frontend/react-apollo/8-subscriptions.md

 ---
 title: Realtime Updates with GraphQL Subscriptions
 pageTitle: "Realtime with GraphQL Subscriptions, React & Apollo Tutorial"
-description: "Learn how to implement realtime funcionality using GraphQL subscriptions with Apollo Client & React.
+description: "Learn how to implement realtime functionality using GraphQL subscriptions with Apollo Client & React.
 The websockets will be handled by subscriptions-transport-ws."
 videoId: R-VLZ--sTzI
 duration: 6
 videoAuthor: "Abhi Ayer"